jlinick/EclipseAutomator/README.md

 ## Schema for info.json

-The info jsonfile is structured into a 5 parts: events, equipment, phases, voice_actions, and camera actions.
+The info jsonfile is structured into a 5 parts: contact_times, equipment, phases, voice_actions, and camera actions.
 This is where you set timings, and orchestration for all your cameras.
 You can create several different jsonfiles, and run each with the --input filename.json in the run.py command.

-### events (optional)
+### contact_times (optional)

 If you didn't use the `determine_times.py` script and want to set eclipse timings manually, you can find timings from other sources such as [Photo Ephemeris](https://app.photoephemeris.com/) or the [Solar Eclipse Timer App](https://www.solareclipsetimer.com/), and fill in the proper ISO format as shown below:

 ```
-"events":[
+"contact_times":[
     {"name": "c1", "time": "2024-04-08T12:16:53.200000-05:00", "text": "First Contact"},
     {"name": "c2", "time": "2024-04-08T13:34:15.700000-05:00", "text": "Beginning of Totality"},
     {"name": "max","time": "2024-04-08T13:36:27-05:00", "text": "Maximum Eclipse"},